calctechie37/BotForTheWin/README.md

 <br>
 Development is progressing again after a week (or so) of inactivity...
 <br>
 Patrick: Added functions in the board class to add and remove pieces.
 Also wrote a testing class to make sure the new functions work as desired.
+Made various aesthetics changes, fixed up bugs in the board class that causes the checkBoard function to malfunction, wrote a very basic bot (due to lack of time), fixed up user input system, and roll all the pieces together into a playable game.
 <br>

 <b>5/31/16</b>